cmoscardi/cmoscardi.github.io/_posts/2016-05-18-dependency-minification-in-python.markdown

   return {n: packages[n] for n in source_names}
 {% endhighlight %}

----
+And that's it!
+We have a minified environment.
+Simple, right?

 One other thing
 ===
 It's worth noting that our minifier also removes the "binary" package spec at the end of the version string.
-For example, a numpy binary in the anaconda repo is explicitly located by the following string:
-[example string here]
+For example, OSX and Linux may have different binaries compiled for each respective platform.
-We remove that last bit, and make conda resolve depending on the machine we're on, so it looks like this:
+We remove that platform-specific bit, and make conda resolve depending on the machine we're on.
-[fixed string here]

-Pitfalls
+Pitfalls / Gotchas
 ===
 We've come across some interesting cases.
-For example, what if we want to include [bokeh](), which depends on numpy, scipy, and pandas?
-Suddenly, we have to explicitly declare our PyData packages.
-Since pandas depends on numpy and scipy (VERIFY), even including pandas means we don't specify our numpy or scipy versions.
+For example, what if we want to include Bokeh, which depends on numpy, scipy, and pandas?
+Suddenly, we have to explicitly declare our PyData packages, since otherwise our "minimum set" non-transitive dependencies is just Bokeh.
+Since pandas depends on numpy and scipy, even including pandas means we don't specify our numpy or scipy versions.
 Our suggestion: if you know you need numpy 1.9.2, hard-specify that version after running this minifier.